Directed by Joss Whedon

 - Prepare to Die: "It has begun.
 My destiny. [beat] It's a little sooner than I expected.
 I had this whole section on civic pride.
 But I guess we'll just skip to the big finish!"

-- Prophecy Twist: Back in "Amends", The First (as Jenny Calender) told Angel, "Sooner or later, you will drink her."
+- Prophecy Twist: Back in "Amends", the First (as Jenny Calendar) told Angel, "Sooner or later, you will drink her."
 In this episode, he does.